juspay/hyperswitch-control-center/README.md

 #### Email

-// TODO - need to discuss the description with Deepak

 The `email` feature flag enables user sign-in and sign-up using magic links instead of passwords.
 When enabled, users can request a magic link via email that logs them into their account or creates a new account if they are signing up.

 #### Quick Start